mapbender/mapbender/docs/architecture/components.md

 Mapbender Starter is Symfony demo project which uses the Mapbender bundles to showcase a Mapbender application.

-It contains demo applications which are defined in the mapbender.yaml with WMS, WMTS.
+It contains demo applications which are defined in the mapbender.yaml with WMS and WMTS.
 It provides a web interface with authentication which provides the possibility to create applications, create users/groups and build up a service repository.

-Mapbender Starter can be used as a boiler template to start Mapbender projects.
+Mapbender Starter can be used as a template to start Mapbender projects.

 ## External Repositories